Aleksandar Nikolić: National team playing career

 Nikolić was a member of the Yugoslavia national basketball team during the late 1940s, making in 10 appearances.

 Coaching career

 Club coaching career

 After his playing career was over, Nikolić became involved with coaching, both with Serbia-based clubs, and those in Italy, notably Ignis Varese.

 Yugoslavia national team

 Nikolić was also the head coach of the senior Yugoslav national squad, between 1951 and 1965, and later between 1977 and 1978.
 During this time, he coached two future members of the FIBA Hall of Fame, in Borislav Stanković and Krešimir Ćosić.
 Under his leadership, Yugoslavia won the gold medals at the 1978 FIBA World Championship and the 1977 EuroBasket; silver medals at the 1963 FIBA World Championship, 1961 EuroBasket, and 1965 EuroBasket, and a bronze medal at the 1963 EuroBasket.

 Death

 Nikolić died on 12 March 2000, in Belgrade.
 He is buried in the Alley of Distinguished Citizens at Belgrade's New Cemetery.

-After his death, Aleksandar Nikolić Hall was named after him, in his honor.
+In February 2016, in Nikolić's honour, the name of the City of Belgrade-owned Hala Pionir was changed to the Aleksandar Nikolić Hall.
+Following the arena name change, Nikolić's daughter Dubravka Nikolić Rakočević wrote a letter to the Serbia Prime Minister Aleksandar Vučić, expressing gratitude on behalf of the late Nikolić's family.